Pavanmanikanta98/MedQuAD-VoiceChatbot/README.md

 # Healthcare Assistant Chatbot

 ## Overview
-This project aims to develop a voice-based AI chatbot designed to assist users with healthcare-related queries.
-The chatbot will answer questions about symptoms, treatments, medications, and general health advice.
-This README outlines the plan of action, dataset preparation, model fine-tuning, and deployment steps.
+The goal of this project is to create a voice-enabled AI chatbot that can assist users with healthcare-related questions.
+The chatbot will provide information on topics such as symptoms, treatments, medications, and general health advice.
 ---

 ## Plan of Action